Aathish04/graphyti/README.md

 ### Overview

 This vulnerability exists due to Graphy sharing the AES decryption key required to decrypt the protected media content with the client over the internet.
+The key itself is encrypted using AES and decrypted client-side before the video files are decrypted.

-Evident efforts were taken to obfuscate the process of decryption - however, these efforts can be circumvented by treating the obfuscated code as a black-box through which "arbitrary" data enters, and a media decryption key leaves.
+Evident efforts were taken to obfuscate the process of key decryption - however, these efforts can be circumvented by treating the obfuscated code as a black-box through which "arbitrary" data enters, and a media decryption key leaves.

 ### Proof-of-Concept : Downloading Course Material on a self-published course.
 1) In the `Main.py` file, replace the existing `SESSIONID` with your Graphy SessionID.